mwarddev/iceland/README.md

 ![Colour Palette](assets/readme_images/colour_palette.png)

 I chose this palette from [coolors](https://coolors.co) to complement the blues of the ice in many of my site's images.

+#### Typography

+All fonts have been imported from [Google Fonts](https://fonts.google.com/).

+For the headings I went with the cursive font of _*Cinzel Decorative*_.
+I wanted something quite angular as a nod towards viking runes but also something with a bit of flourish that wouldn't diminish readability.

+For paragraph text I went with the recommended pairing of _*Roboto*_ of the _*Sans-Serif*_ font family.
+Again, this decision was made for improved readability.

+#### Imagery

+Two images of volcano eruptions were sourced from the royalty free website [Unsplash](https://Unsplash.com).
+The photos were taken by Tanya Grypachevskaya & Izabela Kraus respectively.
+All other images were taken by myself on location.